Baccalaureate Degree Requirements

 - Specialized Advising.
 Students will be eligible for advising every semester from specially designated Degree Guarantee Program advisers in their respective major departments and in the University Advising Center.

 - Highest Level Priority Registration.
 Students will not have their academic progress or graduation impaired by a lack of space in essential courses.

 The Degree Guarantee Program is a partnership.
 Students share in the responsibility for timely graduation.
 To obtain a degree in four years, students must fulfill the following conditions:

 - Four-Year Program of Study.
 The program is a plan designed in consultation with a designated Degree Guarantee Program adviser to ensure completion of all degree requirements within four years.
-The Four-Year Program of Study form must be signed jointly by the student and the adviser and placed on file in your major department (or temporarily, for undeclared majors, in the Office of Advising Services).
+The Four-Year Program of Study form must be signed jointly by the student,the adviser and one of the dedicated Four-Year Program advisers in the University Advising Center.